-The Move ring in the Activity glance/app shows how many calories you’ve burned.
-You can swipe on the lower half of the screen during your workout to review elapsed time, average pace, distance covered, calories consumed and heart rate.
+The Move ring in the Activity glance shows how many calories you’ve burned.
+You can swipe on the lower half of the screen during your workout to review elapsed time, average pace, distance covered, calories consumed, etc.

-A breakdown of your resting vs. active calories is available after completing a workout in the Workout app, and via the Activity app on your iPhone.
+A breakdown of your resting vs. active calories is available after completing a workout in the Workout app, and via the Fitness app on your iPhone.